shiranGinige/shiranginige.github.io/source/_posts/2016-03-23-alternative-way-to-test-emails-in-dev-and-test.markdown

  * Create a slack channel and <a href='https://api.slack.com/incoming-webhooks'>configure a incoming web hook</a>.

- * Post the message to the web hook as per the documentation.
+ * Post the message to the web hook.

  I created <a href='https://www.nuget.org/packages/Klabs.RouteEmailsToSlack'>this NuGet package</a> to make it easy.
 Source code is <a href='https://github.com/shiranGinige/RouteEmailsToSlack'>where it should be</a>.